 Plain and simple: You need to remove it.

-All molds must be removed in the same way regardless of the type of molds identified from testing.
+All molds must be removed the same way regardless of the type of molds identified from professional mold testing.
 If a “mold professional” insists that you need to spend hundreds of dollars on pre-testing when mold is already visible, our advice is to be very wary because it is simply a waste of money except in the rarest of circumstances.

 Below are the five basic principles of all successful mold removal and mold remediation projects.
 These Five Basic Principles apply no matter what type or color the mold, including “Black Mold”.